SamuelPelletier/tuto-Git/tuto_git.md

 ```

 Git tells us we have an untracked file named *index.html*.
+If you have a colorated console, you can note index.html is in red, red means your file isn't in a commit.
 It says too, *nothing added to commit* this sentence means our <span style="color:#8c00c0;">commit</span> is empty.
 But it advises *use "git add \<file>..." to include in what will be committed*.
 In order to save the creation of our index.html, we must use the command advise and below.